nixsolutions/nix-net-analyzers/README.md

 ## 📚 Description

-By default - .NET Team uses **StyleCop Analyzers** for code quality and code style checks.
+By default - NIX Team uses **StyleCop Analyzers** for code quality and code style checks.
 The goal is to define standard approach which all projects will use.

 Decision to changes those rules is up to project Tech Lead.

 Applicable for: **.NET 5** and higher.
 Partially can work for **.NET 3.1**.

-NIX .NET Department StyleCops comes with **[NuGet Package](https://www.nuget.org/packages/NIX.Analyzers)**:
+NIX Team StyleCops comes with **[NuGet Package](https://www.nuget.org/packages/NIX.Analyzers)**:
 ![image](https://user-images.githubusercontent.com/119926713/208702911-39f4fe2b-b644-41b5-a21c-471bd0c63c8f.png)
 The package has a dependency on **[StyleCop.Analyzers](https://www.nuget.org/packages/StyleCop.Analyzers/)** _(1.1.118)_ so it will be automatically installed.